AaronL1011/Assignments/Term_3_Workbook/README.md

 }
 ```

-If youre familiar with the conversion process of temperatures, you may have been able to figure out the purpose of the first function.
+If you're familiar with the conversion process of temperatures, you may have been able to figure out the purpose of the first function.
 However, the average developer would have a far easier time recognising the purpose of the second function, as its clearly stated in the name of the function, and all values used are labelled appropriately.

 - Testability: Your software should be written in a manner that allows the functionality to be easily testable.
-This allows for confirmation that the program performs as expected in any environment, very important for a production release with any large userbase.
+This allows for confirmation that the program performs as expected in any environment, very important for a production release with any large user-base.
 - Security: Providing your software is handling any form of user data or private information, it is very important to consider the level of security you have implemented into the application.
 Both from a legal and moral stand-point, the security of your user data is the responsibility of the team behind the software.
 Quality software will have taken into account the appropriate requirements for the project, and carried out the tasks to meet the security needs.

 **Ref**: